StefanH-AT/MC-IDE/README.md

 ### Update 4.7.2019
 > Done a lot of major internal changes.
 The new system allows me to create the independent "SubApplications" faster and more consistantly

+### Update 25.7.2019
+> I'm refactoring major parts of the system right now.
+These internal changes allow me to then create the individual sub applications faster, better and more consistantly.

 <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>